9whirls/choco-windump/README.md

 # To install the package locally
 choco install choco-windump -s .

-# To install from Chocolatey repo
-choco install choco-windump

 # To remove the package
 choco uninstall choco-windump
 ```